the-engrossed/lumaa-spring-2025-ai-ml/README.md

-# AI/Machine Learning Intern Challenge: Simple Content-Based Recommendation

-**Deadline**: Sunday, Feb 23th 11:59 pm PST
+# Movie Recommentation System
 ---

 ## Overview

-Build a **content-based recommendation system** that, given a **short text description** of a user’s preferences, suggests **similar items** (e.g., movies) from a small dataset.
-This challenge should take about **3 hours**, so keep your solution **simple** yet **functional**.
+A **content-based recommendation system** that, given a **short text description** of a user’s preferences, suggests **similar items** (e.g., movies) from the dataset.
+The model processes the input description and compares it to keywords and genres of the dataset and then returns **Top 5  closest matches** to the user.

-### Example Use Case

-- The user inputs:
-  *"I love thrilling action movies set in space, with a comedic twist."*
-- Your system processes this description (query) and compares it to a dataset of items (e.g., movies with their plot summaries or keywords).
-- You then return the **top 3–5 “closest” matches** to the user.

 ---

-## Requirements
+## Detailed Description

 1. **Dataset**
-   - Use a **small** public dataset of items (e.g., a list of movies with plot summaries, or other textual descriptions).
-   - Make sure the dataset is easy to handle (maybe 100–500 rows) so the solution remains quick to implement and run.
-   - Include the dataset in your forked repository *or* provide instructions/link on how to download it.
+   -

 2. **Approach**
    - **Content-Based**: At a minimum, use text similarity to recommend items.